3devo/ChildbusBootloader/PROTOCOL.md

 `START_APPLICATION` comand
 --------------------------
 This command tells the bootloader to start the application.
-To simplify slave implementation, this command returns no reply, so the application can be started immediately after receiving the command, instead of having to wait for a reply to be read first.
+To simplify child implementation, this command returns no reply, so the application can be started immediately after receiving the command, instead of having to wait for a reply to be read first.